vulab-AI/Awesome-Spatial-VLMs/README.md

   </p> -->

 > A curated list of resources for Spatial Intelligence in Vision-Language Models.
 > This repository is actively maintained.
-You can watch it to stay updated on the latest developments.
+You can watch it to stay updated on the latest developments and benchmark your VLM using our evaluation code.
 If you find it useful, please consider STARRING 🌟 the project and sharing it with others.

 This repository is the official, community-maintained resource for the survey paper: **Spatial Intelligence in Vision-Language Models: A Comprehensive Survey**